NewsCrime Watch

 “He is out there enjoying his life every day,” said Bookheimer.
 "You took away a husband, you took away a father."

-She says, at this point, her family is tired of patiently waiting for details and instead have decided to take back control of the narrative of what happened the night her father was killed.
+She says, at this point, her family is tired of patiently waiting for details and instead has decided to take back control of the narrative of what happened the night her father was killed.

 “It’s just this feeling of, how this fair is this?” said Bookheimer.